SeoroMin/Prompt4LLM-Eval/README.md

 - *Logprob : weighted sum based on 1~5 token probability*
 - *Approximation : Calculate the average after sampling the evaluation score N times*

-**3) Explainability**
+**3) Explainability**<br>
-When we configured Prompt to ask LLM to generate a rationale, we found that they had the ability to provide a rationale correctly, and hallucinations were reduced when they provided a high quality example. <br>
+When we configured the prompt to ask the LLM to generate a rationale, we found that it had the ability to provide a correct rationale.
+Additionally, hallucinations were reduced when the LLM was provided with a high-quality example. <br>
 ||Base|Reason-best|
 |---|---|---|
 |**Good**|**50%**|**69%**|